Zeenat Aman: Personal life

 In 1978, Aman married actor Sanjay Khan, who was already married and a father of four children; this marriage was annulled in 1979, after Khan beat and physically assaulted her.
-What happened was that, after finishing the shooting for Abdullah and while she was shooting for B. R. Chopra's Insaf Ka Tarazu, she received a phone call from Khan, who wanted to discuss reshooting specific scenes for Abdullah, to which she told him that she was already committed to shooting Insaf Ka Tarazu, but hearing that Khan became angry and accused her of infidelity.
+After finishing the shooting of period romance Abdullah and while she was shooting for B. R. Chopra's legal thriller Insaf Ka Tarazu, she received a phone call from Khan, who wanted to discuss reshooting specific scenes for Abdullah, to which she told him that she was already committed to shooting Insaf Ka Tarazu, but hearing that Khan became angry and accused her of infidelity.
 Hearing those accusations, she took a leave from B. R. Chopra and came to meet him, at a hotel where he was partying in one of the suites.
 Upon seeing her, he became furious and took her to a room in the suite, where he beat her severely, resulting in many injuries, particularly to her right eye.
 This was witnessed by his wife, who allegedly joined him and cheered him on to keep beating Aman.
-The incident left Aman with a lazy eye, and she later stated that she pretends it never happened.
+The incident left Aman with a lazy eye (ptosis), and she later stated that she pretends it never happened.

 Aman then married actor Mazhar Khan in 1985, and remained married until his death in 1998.
 With Mazhar, she has two sons: Azaan Khan, a film director who directed the heist film Bankster, and composer Zahaan Khan.
 The family lives in Mumbai.
 Of her marriage to Mazhar, Aman stated she was unhappy, revealing in 1999, on the show Rendezvous with Simi Garewal:

 Mazhar never wanted me to grow as an individual or as an artist.
 He always wanted me to be with the kids and be at home.
 During the very first year of marriage I realised I had made a huge mistake, but I decided to live by it and make it work.
 I tried to make it work for another 12 years.
 There was no light at the end of the tunnel for me.
 There was not a single moment of happiness or joy during those 12 years.
 But I still tried making it work.

 In February 2018, Aman filed a rape case against businessman Aman Khanna, better known as Sarfaraz.
 After stalking, harassing, and robbing Aman, as well as allegedly raping Aman various times, charges were pressed against Khanna which led to his incarceration.
 The incidents described were said to have taken place between 2011 and 2016.